If you want your site’s content to rank well in search engines like Google, learning how to do keyword research for WordPress is essential.

 - The Search column shows how many people search for that phrase each month, with Trend showing how that search volume changes for each month.

-- Ignore the CPC and PPC columns – those don’t apply for your needs.
+- Ignore the CPC and PPC columns – those don’t apply to your needs.

 - The KD column gives an estimate of how difficult it is to rank your site for that term.
 It’s not a perfect measurement – but in general, lower scores mean you have a better chance of ranking on the first page of Google.